 5. The product description (With the units per case, and what’s unique and special.)

-A national survey of retailers who shop on LeafLink said wholesale price, strain, product photos, THC% are most influential when deciding which product to buy.
+Fun fact: A national survey of retailers who shop on LeafLink said wholesale price, strain, product photos, THC% are most influential when deciding which product to buy.

 If a retailer doesn’t see that information, they’re going to search for another brand that shares that info.
-Don’t miss a revenue opportunity.
+Don’t miss a revenue opportunity!
 Polish your product listings.
 Show retailers exactly what they need to buy weed from YOU.

 When you do, your product listings will be ready for all the traffic your ads are going to drive to your online store.
 But make sure your listings are visible.